WALDEN WOODS & WALDEN POND

 Walden Pond - From either Hwy 95 or Hwy 495, take Route 2 toward Concord, MA, following signs to Walden Pond, you will turn onto Hwy 126.
 Within one mile, you will come to the parking lot for Walden Pond on the left and pond on your right.

-Be sure to stop into The Shop on Walden Pond, across the street from Walden pond.
-They sell Henry David Thoreau books & related items with proceeds benefiting The Thoreau Society & Walden Conservancy.
+Be sure to stop into The Shop on Walden Pond which is in the new Visitor Center across the street from Walden Pond.
+They sell Henry David Thoreau books & related items with proceeds benefiting The Thoreau Society.
 FYI- Several of Scot's limited edition prints are also for sale at the shop.

 Concord Chamber of Commerce Information Center will gladly provide you with a number of brochures & maps.
 From Walden Pond, take Hwy 126 (which becomes Walden Street), past Route 2 into Concord.
 Turn right on Heywood Street and the visitors center is the tiny white house on the right.